omarsar/machine_learning_fundamentals/README.md

 * In the normal equation, regularization also takes care of the non-invertible issue when there may be more features than examples in a training dataset.

+* Simple logistic regression is only able to find a linear decision boundary.
+For such cases where the data needs a non-linear hypothesis curve, one way to solve this is to use higher order polynomial features with regularization.

+* It is important to note that when implementing regularization, the first parameter is left untouched as modifying introduce some problem when creating the decision boundary.